Golden Gate to Ancient Rus'. VI

 Underline the correct answer.

-1. Who traded in the Old Russian city?
+1.Who bargained in the Old Russian city?

-A) an artisan
+A) artisan

-B) companion
+B) vigilante

-2. What is the reason for the emergence of cities?
+2.What is the reason for the emergence of cities?

-B) fishing
+B) with fishing

 3. Around what were cities built?

-3 Check D/Z slide3,4
+3 Check D/Z Slide3,4

-Notebook from 13 No. 23, 24
+Notebook with 13 No. 23, 24

-Peer review and evaluation.
+Peer review and assessments.

-4. Message of the topic and purpose of the lesson
+4.Communicate the topic and purpose of the lesson

 What card is in front of you?